Treating Bipolar & Related Disorders

 According to APA’s current diagnostic formulation, in order to be diagnosed with either one of the two primary forms of bipolar disorder, you must display an episode of mania or hypomania.
 These expressions represent the other side of the extreme in emotional experience from a depressed mood.

 The diagnosis of mania includes displaying an extremely elevated, expanded, or irritable mood state that has persisted for at least one week.
 Sometimes, the person may receive treatment before the week has been completed, and mania or hypomania can still be diagnosed in these cases.

 In addition to elevated mood, there are numerous other signs that must appear.
 If the person is displaying expansive or elevated mood, they must also have three of the symptoms below.
-If they are primarily displaying extreme irritability, they must have four of the following symptoms:

 - Significant talkativeness

 - Racing thoughts that are usually diagnosed through rapid speech patterns or pressured speech

 - An unusual decrease in the need for sleep

 - An increase in goal-directed behaviors (like going on a housecleaning binge without needing rest) or behaviors that are not goal-directed (like performing extended aimless pacing)